 This procedural document is provided to fulfill the requirements of the Project Management Audit dated March 9th, 1993, City Policy No. A1424 entitled "Project Management for Projects" which was approved in October, 1994 and the Project Management Manual approved by the Senior Management Team on January 24th, 1997.
 It formalizes many of the procedures that have been developed over the years for each of the three Branches involved in the planning, design, construction and operations and maintenance of the transportation facilities in the City of Edmonton.
-This procedural document will act as a guide for the project management of Transportation projects and has been developed as a result of agreement between the Transportation Planning Branch and the Streets Engineering Branch.
+This procedural document will act as a guide for the project management of Transportation Planning Branch and the Streets Engineering Branch.
 The model used throughout this document was originally developed by the Project Management Institute.
 The Project Management Institute is internationally recognized and respected for its philosophies associated with the practice of project management.